Forward Composition Propagation for Explainable Neural Reasoning: Forward composition propagation

 The FCP algorithm associates each neuron with an $N$-dimensional vector that expresses its composition in terms of the features describing the problem.
 These composition vectors are calculated for a given data point after the network has been trained.
 Let $\Theta_i^{(l)} = [ \vartheta_{i1}^{(l)},\ldots, \vartheta_{iN}^{(l)}]$ be the composition vector for the $i$-th neuron belonging to the $l$-th layer and $\Theta^{(l)}$ be the set of all composition vectors in that layer.
 In our algorithm, the composition vectors in the input layer will be vectors full of zeros; only the position $\vartheta_{ii}^{(l)}$ will take one to indicate that the $i$-th neuron is entirely described by the $i$-th problem feature.
 Equation \eqref{eq:fcp_raw} shows how to obtain the non-normalized $k$-th composition value for the $i$-th neuron in the following layer,

 where $\vartheta_{jk}^{(l)}$ denotes the composition vectors carried over from the previous layer, $w_{ji}^{(l+1)}$ represents the weights connecting these two layers, and $|a_{j}^{(l)}|$ are the absolute activation values of neurons in the current layer.
 In our method, the neurons' activation values should be understood as the magnitude of their relevance in the network, regardless of whether their activation values are negative or positive.
-We consider this strategy a better approach to deal with negative activation values than zeroing out the negative values when using the ReLU activation functions, as observed in gradient-based methods such as \cite{springenberg2014striving,zeiler2013visualizing}.
+We consider this strategy to be a better approach to deal with negative activation values than zeroing out the negative values when using the ReLU activation functions, as observed in gradient-based methods such as \cite{springenberg2014striving,zeiler2013visualizing}.

 The values of the compositions from Equation \eqref{eq:fcp_raw} are not bounded to an interval since they depend on the values of the weights connected to the $l+1$ layer.
-Therefore, we normalize each composition value by dividing it by the sum of the absolute composition values attached to that neural processing entity.
+Therefore, each composition value is normalized by dividing it by the sum of the absolute composition values attached to that neural processing entity.
 Equation \eqref{eq:fcp_norm} shows the normalization process for the composition values,